fushenshen/parse-markdown-to-html/README.md

 ###how to use:

-in  main.cpp,replace  ``filepath``with your file
-then compile and run main.cpp ,then get  the console out and cp to a html file
+in  main.cpp,replace  `filepath` and `outpath` with your file then compile and run main.cpp ,then get the  outpath.html

 ###what i want to